deltathought/deltathought.github.io/_posts/2021-06-14-mario-golf-game-design.markdown

 ---
 layout: post
 title:  "Mario Golf: Toadstool Tour Game Design"
+categories: game-design
-categories: mario golf nintendo game-design review
+tags: mario golf nintendo game-design review
 ---
 I'm not sure why this is a good game.
 I enjoy it a great deal, but I'm not sure why.